railsfactory-abhiram/slate/source/index.html.md

 access_token| Should be sent through url  |  Required
           | Example Access Token: ssdfsdf7s87878sd878d87fd

-With the ***Access token*** provided in the url, the particular provider will be identified, and all the tickets created by the provider will be sent.
+The Access token provided in the url will specify the provider and all messages created by that provider will be sent

-## Getting a specific Ticket
+## Getting a specific message with it's attachment(s) and associated comments

 ```shell
 curl "http://connecticket.railsfactory.org/api/356kdpiamhkz7a43nu0e2ldr9/ticket_detail?id=201"